xprov/NeuralNetwork/README.md

 To visualize the Network in action, use the ``gui`` program which reads the export of a Neural Network on the standard input.
 ```
-./gui < myTrainedNN
+./gui -nn myTrainedNN -l Line,Rectangle,Triangle
 ```
 The grid on the left shows the state of the input neurons.
 Click on a square to change it's value.
 The neurons layers are displayed to the right.
 Last column is the ouput layer.
+Labels for the output neurons may be specified using the ``-l`` argument.

 Here are some examples :